-Pocket Bats is our new outreach project using Augment, a free augmented reality app available on iPhone and Android devices, to make 3D digital models of bat skulls from Santana Lab research freely available to the public.
+Pocket Bats is our outreach project using Augment, a free augmented reality app available on iPhone and Android devices, to make 3D digital models of bat skulls from Santana Lab research freely available to the public.
 You can now download and print pocket-sized Pocket Bat cards for a variety of fascinating species featuring charming portraits of bats by bat biologist Dr. M. Brock Fenton.

-By scanning a Pocket Bat card using the Augment app, a 3D augmented reality skull from the bat species shown on your card will appear on top of the card for you to observe and manipulate.
+By scanning a Pocket Bat card using the Augment Trackers app, a 3D augmented reality skull from the bat species shown on your card will appear on top of the card for you to observe and manipulate.
 We have also linked each skull model to its species information page on the University of Michigan’s Animal Diversity Web, which can be accessed by tapping the “Webpage” icon in Augment .
 See “Available Pocket Bat Cards” to start learning about bat skull anatomy, diet, and more!

 We will continue to add new species cards, as well as models including jaw musculature, and are also in the beginning stages of developing simple, inquiry-based educational materials to accompany the models, so stay tuned!